Platform API for Partners

 How do I know which API endpoints I have access to?

-At this time, there is no dynamic way to show this.
-Endpoints for which your add-on has insufficient access will return an authorization error.
+A dynamic way to show this is unavailable.
+Endpoints for which your add-on has insufficient access returns an authorization error.

-All add-ons will have access to a shared base set of endpoints which may be expanded over time.
-If your add-on has specific needs, you will be able to work with our partner team and engineers to grant your add-on extended privileges and wider API access on a case-by-case basis.
+All add-ons have access to a shared base set of endpoints which may be expanded over time.
+If your add-on has specific needs, you are be able to work with our partner team and engineers to grant your add-on extended privileges and wider API access on a case-by-case basis.

 How does rate limiting work when using the Platform API?